rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Default layout

 Key-value pairs are contained in the body of the page by default.
-Keys such as "Ticket ID" display on the left and are right-aligned.
-Values (such as "Summary" display on the right and are left-aligned.
+Key labels such as "Ticket ID" display on the left and are right-aligned.
+Data values such as "Summary" display on the right and are left-aligned.

-To determine the indentation of key-value pairs, use two columns on the Helix grid for key values and four columns for data values.
-Space between the key and data values must align with the grid gutter between the second and third columns.
+To determine the indentation of key-value pairs, use two columns on the Helix grid for key labels and four columns for data values.
+Space between the key labels and data values must align with the grid gutter between the second and third columns.

 {% endcolumn %}